Financial Planning

 THE BASICS OF SEP IRA CONTRIBUTIONS AND DISTRIBUTIONS

-With the SEP IRA, the employee doesn’t get to deduct the contributions per se; the business does.
-But the employee will pay taxes on the distributions (similar to a traditional IRA).
+With the SEP IRA, while the employee doesn’t get to deduct the contributions, the business does, effectively lowering its taxable income.
+However, the employee will pay taxes on the distributions during retirement, similar to traditional IRA distributions.

-Most sole proprietorships, S-corporations and partnerships, or pass-through entities, are owned by individuals.
-By lowering their business income, their individual tax liabilities are also decreased.
+Most sole proprietorships, S-corporations and partnerships – or pass-through entities – are owned by individuals.
+By lowering their business income through SEP contributions, their individual tax liabilities are also decreased.
+This tax deduction can significantly benefit small-business owners by reducing income tax liabilities and helping their employees optimize their retirement savings.

 SEP IRA CONTRIBUTION LIMITS